mgondan/rolog/README.md

 `rolog` is a source package, so a few things need to be done before you get started.

-1. Please make sure you have a `git` client on your computer, the one recommended by RStudio is https://git-scm.com/download/win.
-As before, please allow the program to change the `PATH` so that `git.exe` is found.

-2. For the vignette, pandoc is needed.
-Please do not use the most recent version, as they have changed the way they handle references.
-Version 2.9.2.1 is found here, https://github.com/jgm/pandoc/releases/tag/2.9.2.1 I assume you install it into C:/Program Files/Pandoc, which is the default.

-3. Download and install R-devel from https://cran.r-project.org/bin/windows/base/rdevel.html.
-Note that this is not yet compatible to RStudio, so please say hello again to the "blue R", RGui.exe.
+1. Download and install a recent R-devel from https://cran.r-project.org/bin/windows/base/rdevel.html

+2. Download and install a recent RStudio that supports "ucrt".

-4. Download RTools4.2 from https://cran.r-project.org/bin/windows/Rtools/ and install it, preferably into c:\rtools42, which is
+3. Download RTools4.2 from https://cran.r-project.org/bin/windows/Rtools/ and install it, preferably into c:\rtools42, which is
    the default.

-5. Invoke c:\rtools42\ucrt64.exe
+4. Invoke c:\rtools42\ucrt64.exe

-6. A shell appears, type `pacman -Syu`
+5. A shell appears, type `pacman -Syu`

-7. `pacman -S mingw-w64-ucrt-x86_64-cmake mingw-w64-ucrt-x86_64-libjpeg mingw-w64-ucrt-x86_64-libyaml mingw-w64-ucrt-x86_64-pcre mingw-w64-ucrt-x86_64-libarchive mingw-w64-ucrt-x86_64-db mingw-w64-ucrt-x86_64-texlive-latex-recommended mingw-w64-ucrt-x86_64-texlive-fonts-extra mingw-w64-ucrt-x86_64-qpdf`
+6. `pacman -S mingw-w64-ucrt-x86_64-cmake mingw-w64-ucrt-x86_64-libjpeg mingw-w64-ucrt-x86_64-libyaml mingw-w64-ucrt-x86_64-pcre mingw-w64-ucrt-x86_64-libarchive mingw-w64-ucrt-x86_64-db mingw-w64-ucrt-x86_64-texlive-latex-recommended mingw-w64-ucrt-x86_64-texlive-fonts-extra mingw-w64-ucrt-x86_64-qpdf`

-8. Invoke `/c/Program\ Files/R/R-devel/bin/R.exe`

-In R, call:
+7. In RStudio, call:

-`install.packages("Rcpp", type="source")`

-`install.packages("remotes", type="source")`
+`install.packages("remotes")`

 `install.packages("rmarkdown", type="source")`

-`install.packages("devtools", type="source")`

-`Sys.setenv(RSTUDIO_PANDOC='c:/program files/pandoc')`

 `remotes::install_github("mgondan/rolog", build_vignettes=TRUE)`

-9. You can check the installation like this:
+8. You can check the installation like this:

 `library(rolog)`